These Are the Different Types of Front Doors for Your Home

 Looking for charming curb appeal?
 The classic farmhouse aesthetic has been making a comeback in recent years, and with it the rustic Dutch door.

-These doors are split horizontally down the middle, allowing you to open just the top or bottom half of the door if you so choose.
+These European doors are split horizontally down the middle, allowing you to open just the top or bottom half of the door if you so choose.
 They also come with a latch connecting the two, allowing you to open and close the door as you would any other solid wood door.

 If you’re hoping to get more fresh air while keeping pets and children inside, Dutch doors can be a great choice.
 They also allow you to interact with visitors and delivery personnel with ease.